 Quizzes and tests cover course content and assigned readings.
 Questions are NCLEX style multiple choice questions.
 This course adheres to the BSN Testing Policy.
 Thus, the student must earn an average score of 79% on the tests and final exam (without rounding) to pass this course.
-If the average testing score is less than 79% (without rounding) the course grade will be recorded as such; no assignment, quizzes, in-class participation, or extra credit points will be awarded.
+If the average testing score is less than 79% (without rounding) the objecting grade will be recorded as the final course grade; no assignment, quizzes, in-class participation, or extra credit points will be awarded.